simul/simul.github.io/changelist.md

 Version 4.4
 ---
+Thu 26 Aug : Update CMakeLists for docs.
+Thu 26 Aug : EffectDefineOptions and defines removed from creating Effect.
 Wed 25 Aug : Doc update, added ScaleKM, other small fixes.
 Mon 23 Aug : rotate by 90 degrees before and after sidereal transform.
 This is necessary because we consider the default X axis to be East for compatibility with 4.3, but the initial rotation of 90 degrees by the WGS-84 Y axis towards (0,0) latitude and longitude would give X south.
 May be best in future to make default X south for convenience.
 Fri 20 Aug : Small fix for godrays scaling